-Next in the top ten of global worries come "poverty/ social inequality" and "corruption and financial/ political scandals".
+Next in the top ten of global worries come "poverty/social inequality" and "corruption and financial/political scandals".
 Crime, violence and healthcare round out the top five.
 At the very foot of the table we find access to credit and childhood obesity, with climate change and threats to the environment also prioritised by less than ten per cent of the global public.

-Worry % mentioning
+Worry % r mentioning

 1 Unemployment/jobs 38%

-2 Corruption and financial/ political scandals 33%
+2 Corruption and financial political scandals / 33%

-3 Poverty/social inequality 33%
+3 Poverty/social inequality / 33%

 4 Crime and violence 29%

 5 Healthcare 21%

 6 Terrorism 20%

 7 Education 19%

 8 Taxes 16%

 9 Moral decline 14%

 10 Immigration control 13%

 11 Inflation 11%

 12 Rise of extremism 10%

-13 Maintaining social programmes/Welfare state 10%
+13 Maintaining social 10%

-14 Threats to the environment 9%
+programmes/Welfare sta ate

+14 THE CASE OF THE CHAIN CHILDREN

 15 Climate change 8%

 16 Childhood obesity 3%

 17 Access to credit 2%